RiTUAL-MBZUAI/web/_pages/home.md

 ---

 <div style="text-align: justify;">
 Welcome to the official website of the RiTUAL (Research in Text Understanding and Analysis of Language) research group at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
-As pioneers in advancing the frontiers of NLP, our group is committed to conducting cutting-edge research that addresses the complexities of natural language understanding and processing.
 </div>

 <style>